-The Company was incorporated on March 31, 2009 and a notice was published in the Mémorial, Recueil Spécial des Sociétés et Associations (the Mémorial).
+The Company was incorporated on July 4, 2006 and a notice was published in the Mémorial, Recueil Spécial des Sociétés et Associations (the "Mémorial").

-The Articles of Association have been modified at various times, most recently at the Extraordinary General Meeting held on April 25, 2016, published in the Mémorial on July 8, 2016 under number 1998.
+The Articles of Association have been modified at various times, most recently at the Extraordinary General Meeting held on 22 April 2016, with effect on 25 April 2016 and were published in the Mémorial on July 19, 2016.